anonymousGPT/natural-instructions-v1/README.md

 # Natural Instructions

+This is an anonymized version of Natural-Instructions for ARR reviews.
-Natural-Instructions is a dataset of various NLP tasks and their language instructions.
+This dataset contains various NLP tasks and their language instructions.
 We have built this data using existing NLP datasets and the instructions that were used to crowdsource them.

 ## Dataset